mtps3/Mtps3.github.io/_posts/2016-02-22-iwctf2016-MessOfHash.md

 ## Writeup

 The website shows a login form with a user and a password field.
-From the given hint in the README file we can assume that we need to find a value in the password field that gets us through the following check:
+From the given hint in the README file we can assume that we need to find a value for the password field that gets us through the following check:

 ```php
 md5(md5($str) .
 "SALT")) == "0e408306536730731920197920342119"